ecoisilva/movedesign/README.md

 animal tracking projects.
 Planning a successful animal tracking project requires careful consideration and clear objectives.
-It is crucial to plan ahead and understand how much data is required to accurately answer your chosen research questions, and choose the optimal tracking regime or schedule.
+It is crucial to plan ahead and understand how much data is required to accurately answer your chosen research questions, and choose the optimal tracking regime/schedule.

 To assist with study design, `movedesign` integrates the continuous-time methods available with the